-The ostrich egg painting is a very ancient art, and not limited the Middle East.
+The ostrich egg painting is a very ancient art, not limited the Middle East.
 Ostrich eggs decoration has for example a long story in South Africa.
 The oldest decorated egg shells were discovered in a South African cave and date back to 60 000 years ago (image below).
 Decorated ostrich eggs are found in almost all the ancient cultures of Africa, of the Near, Middle and Far East.

 The ostrich egg shell is very strong and durable.
 The average size is 15 cm long and 13 cm wide.
-The shell thickness is about 2 millimeters.
-The net capacity is a little more than 1 liter. in Africa, ostrich eggs were commonly used as water flask, as hunter-gatherers of South African desert do even today.
+The shell thickness is about 2 millimetres.
+The net capacity is a little more than 1 litre. in Africa, ostrich eggs were commonly used as water flask, as hunter-gatherers of South African desert do even today.
 Such a use is also attested in the ancient Middle-East, as show this harnessed sample dated of the Middle Bronze Age II (1750 - 1650 BC) (left image).
 Ostrich eggs were also used as perfume containers, food containers, drinking cups, and bowls.
 In the Mycenaean and Minoan cultures, we find ostrich eggs turned into rhytons, a kind of precious drinking cup, as this Minoan example decorated with octopuses dating back to 1600 BC.(right image)

-Due to its resistance, the shell can be not only painted but also engraved and carved: the natural color of ostrich eggs is creamy, so scratches let appear the white layer underneath and creates a design.
+Due to its resistance, the shell can be not only painted but also engraved and carved: the natural colour of ostrich eggs is creamy, so scratches let appear the white layer underneath and creates a design.
 A typical product of South Africa is the engraved and carved ostrich eggs turned into lamps.

 Ostrich was a very common animal in the Prehistoric Middle East and Africa.
 Neolithic petroglyphs of the Jordanian Badia show ostriches hunting scenes.